 How to start the Stable Diffusion GUI

-- Double-click on the SD – START icon and wait a couple of minutes until the command windows looks similar to below after loading the gigabytes of model data:
+- Double-click on the SD – START icon and wait a couple of minutes (the first run might take longer related to loading the AMI showing Loading weights [7460a6fa] ….) until the command windows looks similar to below after loading the gigabytes of model data:

 The Stable Diffusion GUI offers a number of controls including tooltips when hovering over the controls: